Ario92/Unity-Admob/README.md

 #### 4.How to integrate Interstitial into Unity 3d app?

-Here is the minimal banner code to create an interstitial.
+Here is the minimal  code to create an interstitial.
 ```
     Admob.Instance().loadInterstitial();
 ```